techno-tim/techno-tim.github.io/_posts/2020-04-19-docker-rancher-kubernetes.md

+---
+layout: post
-# Docker, Rancher, Kubernetes...
+title: "Docker, Rancher, Kubernetes...
 Minecraft?
-(Setup and Install Tutorial)
+(Setup and Install Tutorial)"
+date: 2020-04-09 09:00:00 -0500
+categories: homelab
+tags: homelab rancher kubernetes docker minecraft gaming
+---

 [![Docker, Rancher, Kubernetes...
 Minecraft?
 (Setup and Install Tutorial)](https://img.youtube.com/vi/oILc0ywDVTk/0.jpg)](https://www.youtube.com/watch?v=oILc0ywDVTk "Docker, Rancher, Kubernetes...
 Minecraft?
 (Setup and Install Tutorial)")

 If you want to set up Kubernetes at home using Rancher to run Docker containers, this is the guide for you.
 This is a step by step tutorial of how to install and configure Rancher, Docker, and Kubernetes for your homelab.
 In this video we set up and configure a Minecraft server in just a matter of minutes with some enterprise like features.
 You can use this same process to spin up other Docker containers at home on your server or desktop.